-Federal funding can make a project possible, but it can also complicate it with conditions like material, sourcing, and more.
-With legal requirements such as Build America, Buy America and American Iron & Steel in place, compliance isn’t simply a box to check at the end of a project.
-It’s something that must be understood and considered from the beginning.
-Because water and wastewater projects often address public safety and/or environmental protection on a large scale, federal funding is a common part of project delivery.
+Federal funding can make water infrastructure and pump station projects possible, but it can also introduce requirements around materials, sourcing and documentation.
+With legislation such as the Build America Buy America Act and American Iron & Steel in place, compliance isn’t simply a box to check at the end of a project.

 There are three main federal compliance requirements that appear within the sphere of pump station design, each with varying relevance.
 Generally, the Build America, Buy America Act (BABA) is the most common, followed by American Iron & Steel (AIS) and The Buy American Act (BAA).
 There are also some state-specific requirements that contain stipulations that must be considered.
 While these requirements are distinct, overlap can occur depending on project funding and location.
 Most commonly, BABA and AIS are known to appear on water and wastewater projects together.
 In contrast, BAA applies in much narrower circumstances and rarely overlaps with the others.
 State requirements—such as the Pennsylvania Steel Products Procurement Act—are of course geographically specific and applied only to certain projects within each state.